 Listed as the first entry was MY song!

 YouTube indeed confirmed my lengthy search was finally over and yes, the memories came flooding back.

 In hindsight, maybe my previous fruitless searches were merciful.
 Perchance, it was Grace which stopped me from finding a song which was not as obscure as I thought.
-Perhaps, the orchestra leader knew my brooding mind didn’t need the reminder of a somber period, or that, likewise, my heart did not need an emotional marker of a time when it lay broken.
+Perhaps, the Orchestra Leader knew my brooding mind didn’t need the reminder of a somber period, or that, likewise, my heart did not need an emotional marker of a time when it lay in pieces.

 The Art of Forgiveness

-Although the memories are still fresh, they have lost their sharpness; the emotions are not as raw nor as intense.
+Although the memories are still fresh, they have lost their sharpness; the emotions are neither as raw nor as intense.
 I am gentler on myself.